Apr 30, 2018

 Over the last decade, TomKat Ranch and the Stone Barns Center for

-Food & Agriculture have materialized into the tip of the
+Food & Agriculture have materialized into the tip of the spear

-spear of domestic regenerative agricultural reform.
+of domestic regenerative agricultural reform.
+Through

-Through convening gatherings of industry expertise and
+convening gatherings of industry expertise and consumers alike

-consumers alike these unique epicenters of future food have
+these unique epicenters of future food have gained a finger on

-gained a finger on the pulse of what it’ll take to return
+the pulse of what it’ll take to return values back to food,

-engage tomorrow’s workforce into the diverse rewards
+and how to engage tomorrow’s workforce into the

-and opportunities of reconnecting with the land.
+diverse rewards and opportunities of reconnecting with

 Supremely humble and approachable, Millet & Isenbarger are